John Rocque: Time in Dublin

-Rocque spent six years in Dublin (1754–60), where he produced a number of maps of the Irish capital, as well as county maps of Dublin and Armagh, city maps of Kilkenny and Cork, and a series of elaborately illustrated manuscript surveys of the estates of James FitzGerald, 1st Duke of Leinster.
+Rocque spent six years visiting Dublin from August 1754 to 1760, where he produced a number of maps of the Irish capital, as well as county maps of Dublin and Armagh, city maps of Kilkenny and Cork, and a series of elaborately illustrated manuscript surveys of the estates of James FitzGerald, 1st Duke of Leinster.
+He lived at the Golden Hart, Dame Street initially, later moving to Ormond Quay in August 1755, and then Bachelor's Walk in June 1756.
+He began selling his survey of Dublin Bay in November 1754, and advertised for subscriptions to a full map of the city in September of the same year.

 In 1756, he published the first detailed printed map of Dublin, the 4-sheet Exact Survey of Dublin (officially entitled An Exact Survey of the City and Suburbs of Dublin in Which is Express'd the Ground Plot of all Publick Buildings Dwelling Houses Ware Houses Stables Courts Yards &c by John Rocque Chorographer to their Royal Highnesses The Late & Present Prince of Wales - 1756).
+George II hung a print of The city and suburbs of Dublin (1757) in his apartments.
 A detail from this map later featured on the Irish Series B ten pound banknote (1976–1993).

+He also published The city and suburbs of Dublin with divisions of the parishes, reduced from the large plan in four sheets (1757), The city, harbour, bay and environs of Dublin (1757), and Pocket plan of the city of Dublin (1757).
+It appears he intended to survey Cork and Kinsale harbours, but these projects did not come to fruition.
+He sold many of his maps in French, and imported maps to sell.

 Rocque also covered the hinterland of Dublin in A Survey of the City Harbour Bay and Environs of Dublin, published in four sheets in 1758.
 These extended as far as Skerries and Cardy Rocks to the north, Carton House to the west, Blessington to the south-west and Enniskerry to the south.
 In 1760 the Irish engraver John Dixon engraved Rocque's map of County Dublin.
+He took on pupils in Ireland, with his influence on their estate maps is well documented.
+These pupils included Samuel Andrews, John Powell, and Matthew Wren.

 Personal life

-Rocque married twice.
-His widow, Mary Ann Rocque, continued the business after his death.
+Rocque married twice, firstly to Martha (circa 1728), and secondly, Mary Ann Bew.
+Mary was the older sister of one of Rocque's apprentices, Bernard Scalé.
+Mary continued the business after Rocque's death, in collaboration with her brother.
+Rocque died in London on 27 January 1762.